|

 • The Report: Call the DWP 3 days after your call to request your PA4 report.
 Do not wait for the decision letter.

 • The Golden Rule: Answer based on how you are the majority of the time (over 50% of days).
-Never answer based on a “good day.”
+Never answer base on a “good day.”

 • Watch Out: Assessors use “random” questions about your phone and hobbies to gauge your physical and mental abilities.